souffle-lang/souffle-lang.github.io/pages/docs/types.md

 When the aim of defining the two types `even` and `odd` was to enforce that those are two disjoint sets of integer values, the rule stated for `A` should trigger a type clash.

-The above example will prodcue a type clash
+The above example will produce a type clash
 ```
 .type even <: number
 .type odd <: number